nameisvatsal/amfoss-tasks/introspection/README.md

 # Do you have any feedback on the selection process?
 This might seem like beating around the bush but , being new to linux and its commands, without prior knowledge about those commands, make it difficult for tryouts to join the club.
-Anyways in the end it all adds up , because discovering these things on their own makes it easier in the fututre.
+Anyways progressive learning helpsand in the end it all adds up , because discovering these things on their own makes working easier over time.
 HARDWORK ALWAYS PAYSOFF.